LAyered Structures for Spin Electronics

 The LASSE (LAyered Structures for Spin Electronics) cluster tool is a multi-chamber system, working in high vacuum conditions (pressure lower than 10-8 mbar), focused on the growth and characterization of films and heterostructures for spin electronics made by oxides (ferro-, ferri- and antiferro-magnetics, ferro-electrics, half metallic), 3d metals and semiconductors.

 The available in vacuum deposition techniques are pulsed-laser deposition (PLD) and molecular-beam epitaxy (MBE).
 Surface preparation can be performed in ultra-high vacuum conditions (pressure lower than 10-9 mbar) by thermal annealing and ion sputtering.
-Analysis and characterization of surfaces and interfaces can be performed in situ by means of electron spectroscopies, also with spin resolution, and diffraction techniques: x-ray and ultraviolet photoemission (XPS, UPS), spin-polarized inverse photoemission (SPIPE), low and high energy electron diffraction (LEED, RHEED), x-ray photoelectron diffraction (XPD).
+Analysis and characterization of surfaces and interfaces can be performed in situ by means of electron spectroscopies, also with spin resolution, and diffraction techniques: x-ray and ultraviolet photoemission (XPS, UPS), spin-polarized inverse photoemission (SPIPE) and absorbed current spectroscopy (ACS), low and high energy electron diffraction (LEED, RHEED), x-ray photoelectron diffraction (XPD).
 Moreover, magneto-optical Kerr effect (MOKE) allows for measuring in situ the magnetic properties of the sample.

 Samples dimension: maximum size of about 10×10 mm2